+LOG [password] [directory/0]

-LOG [password] [directory/O] STOP Terminate output at the end of the next line. rds CLI dialog appearing on the console in a file named PAUSE Terminate output at the end of the next page. .CM .
-Use directory/O to open LOG.CM in a RESTART Restart output of the current job directory other than the current directory.
+Records CLI dialog appearing on the console in a file named LOG.CM.
+Use directory/O to open LOG.CM in a directory other than the current directory.
 Password has up to 10 alphanumeric characters and prevents LOG.CM from being inadvertently closed.
 LOG.CM is closed only by issuing an ENDLOG command (which must have the password if given in the LOG command).
 LOG.CM is examined only after it is closed.

-CONTINUE from the beginning.
-Restart output of the current job at current position.
-CONTINUE is used after STOP or PAUSE , and also if the hardware lost an interrupt due to pressing 'RESET' al Switches on the printer while it was ∕H Place a heading at the beginning of the LOG file as printing. follows: Log File, current directory, master BACKSPACE Restart output of the current job directory, current system, current date and time.
-ADODT at the top of the current page.
-Loca l Switches ABORT Abort the current job in output and continue to the next job. /0 Output the file to the given directory.
+/H Place a heading at the beginning of the LOG file as follows: Log File, current directory, master directory, current system, current date and time.

+/O Output the file to the given directory.
 By default the file is output to the current directory.

+LOG JONESFILE cr

-TERMINATE Suspend the spooler at the end of the current job unit! the Exan nple UNTERMINATE command is JONESFILE cr issued.
-CLI dialog is directed to LOG.CM in the current ectory.
-UNTERMINATE Resume spooler operation if TERMINATE was used.
+All CLI dialog is directed to LOG.CM in the current directory.